 Biased Mass Media Manipulation

 Take a look at this SF-based Wired magazine tweet.
 You don't have to read the article because it is the same populist verbiage about how it's becoming increasingly difficult for the middle class to afford homes now.

 The magazine even goes so far as to write, “A family that makes $100,000 can't afford to buy a house in most U.S. cities.“

 Are you kidding me?
-The median home price in America is roughly $240,000.
-Let's say you put down a typical 20%.
-Your $192,000 mortgage at 4% is $917 a month.
+The median home price in America is around $340,000 today.
+Let's say you put down a typical 20%, or $68,000.
+Your $272,000 mortgage at 3% is $1,147 a month.
 Let's add another $200 for property taxes and maintenance for good measure.

-Is Wired saying that a household who makes $100,000 gross, or $80,000 after taxes, can't afford $1,117 a month? $80,000 net a year equals $6,667 a month before any 401k contributions.
-Spending only 17% of your net income on housing is affordable.
+Is Wired saying that a household who makes $100,000 gross, or $80,000 after taxes, can't afford $1,347 a month? $80,000 net a year equals $6,667 a month before any 401k contributions.
+Spending only 18% of your net income on housing is affordable.

 The great irony is that those people who can afford to go into the journalism industry probably don't come from poor families.
 If you were poor, you'd study an in-demand major like engineering or computer science so you could land a well-paying job out of college and help support your parents who sacrificed so much for you!
 Only the well-to-do can afford to study a soft major and willingly enter a struggling industry.

 That's right.
 If you guys don't live in one of the 10 most expensive cities in America, those of you who live in the other ~4,000 cities with over 10,000 people don't count.